f5devcentral/f5-velos-training/docs/velos_security.rst

     Possible completions:
-    apply-to-root          Apply password policy to administrators when setting passwords for other user accounts. max-age                Number of days after which the user will have to change the password. max-class-repeat       Reject passwords with this many repeating upper/lowercase letters, digits or special characters such as '!@#$%' in the password. max-letter-repeat      Reject passwords with this many repeating lower-case letters in the password. max-login-failures     Number of unsuccessful login attempts allowed before lockout. max-sequence-repeat    Reject passwords with this many repeating upper/lowercase letters or digits in the password. min-length             Minimum length of a new password. reject-username        Reject passwords that contain the username. required-differences   Required number of differences between the old and new passwords. required-lowercase     Required number of lowercase characters in password. required-numeric       Required number of numeric digits in password.
+    apply-to-root          Apply password policy to administrators when setting passwords for other user accounts. max-age                Number of days after which the user will have to change the password. max-class-repeat       Reject passwords with this many repeating upper/lowercase letters, digits or special characters such as '!@#$%' in the password.
+    max-letter-repeat      Reject passwords with this many repeating lower-case letters in the password. max-login-failures     Number of unsuccessful login attempts allowed before lockout. max-sequence-repeat    Reject passwords with this many repeating upper/lowercase letters or digits in the password. min-days               Number of days the user must wait before changing their password again. min-length             Minimum length of a new password. reject-username        Reject passwords that contain the username. remember               Number of previous user passwords that will be saved in the system. required-differences   Required number of differences between the old and new passwords. required-lowercase     Required number of lowercase characters in password. required-numeric       Required number of numeric digits in password.